 - Researching and developing innovative ways to increase overall front and back end performance

-This is by no means an exhaustive list, if your company is developing new techniques to deal with ‘big data’ or is looking to advance the accessibility of your software or programs, then it may also be eligible for tax relief under this scheme.
+If your company is developing new techniques to deal with ‘big data’ or is looking to advance the accessibility of your software or programs, then it may also be eligible for tax relief under this scheme.

-There are two ways for businesses to claim the relief provided by R&D Tax Credits – for a company making a profit, you can claim up to 33% of the qualifying R&D expenditure.
+There are two ways for businesses to claim the relief provided by R&D tax credits.
+For a company making a profit, you can claim up to 33% of the qualifying R&D expenditure.

 For a company making a loss, your tax relief of 33% of eligible R&D costs can be carried forward or surrendered at a rate of 14.5%.